amarradi/connection_ping/README.md

 ## parameter

-*first Commandline-paramater is the domain or IP which you want to ping *second Commandline-parameter is the file name for the output
+*first Commandline-paramater is the domain or IP which you want to ping

+*second Commandline-parameter is the filename for the output

 ## example